halfprice06/mycase-ledes-fixer/README.md

 # MyCase-Ledes-Fixer

-A utility for fixing timekeeper names in the LEDES files output by MyCase from First Name Middile Initial Lastname to Lastname, Firstname Middle Initial.
+A utility for fixing timekeeper names in the LEDES files output by MyCase from Firstname Middle Initial Lastname to Lastname, Firstname Middle Initial.

 ## Installation